kodeschreiber/factor/README.md

 ## Installation
 Simply run `make install` to install the binary.
 To set a custom path, do `make PREFIX='<path>' install`

+---

 ### A note on `isolate`
 `isolate` is an experimental command used for special circumstances where a build may require absolute/system-root paths to install correctly.
-Here are the options:
+Here is the usage:

 ```
 isolate delta_dir [OPTIONS] CMD ARG1 ...
 ARGN